ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/private-store-members.md

 # Private Store Members

 SignalStore allows defining private members that cannot be accessed from outside the store by using the `_` prefix.
-This includes root-level state slices, computed signals, and methods.
+This includes root-level state slices, properties, and methods.

 <code-tabs linenums="false">
 <code-pane header="counter.store.ts">